xarray-contrib/cupy-xarray/docs/index.md

 ## Acknowledgements

+Huge acknowledgements to @dcherian, @andersy005, @jacobtomlinson , ... for their contributions and work on this project.

-Large parts of this documentations comes from [SciPy 2023 Xarray on GPUs tutorial](https://negin513.github.io/cupy-xarray-tutorials/README.html).
+Documentation: Large parts of this documentations comes from [SciPy 2023 Xarray on GPUs tutorial](https://negin513.github.io/cupy-xarray-tutorials/README.html).
 The original notebook also adapts from the content in [this NCAR tutorial to GPUs](https://github.com/NCAR/GPU_workshop/tree/workshop/13_CuPyAndLegate), and uses it to illustrate cupy-xarray and working with cupy arrays and Xarray objects in general.

 ## Contents